The Croatian higher education system has a long educational tradition preserved primarily through the work of its public universities.

 Croatia has a binary higher education system, meaning that prospective students can choose between two types of higher education studies:

+If you're looking to study at a university in Croatia, you will find diverse study programmes with a focus on modernisation and international cooperation.
 The Croatian higher education system is now structured according to three cycles (undergraduate, graduate and postgraduate) and higher education studies in Croatia are organised according to the system of transferable credits, thus making it easier for international students (from Europe and beyond) to study in Croatia and have their studies recognised in their home countries.

 You don't need to rob a bank in order to study in Croatia.
 Most Bachelor's programmes cost between 800 and 4,000 EUR per academic year.
 Tuition fees for Master's programmes vary more, but they are still more affordable than what you'd pay at a Western university.